TiagoAC25/TiagoAC25/README.md

 I enjoy learning broadly, experimenting with new ideas, and building things that help me grow both technically and creatively.

-### ✨ About Me
+### About Me
 - Curious by nature, I study across multiple areas of data and technology
 - Always working on new projects to improve my skills
 - Passionate about understanding how things work and turning ideas into something useful

 ### 📂 Projects
-You can find some of my projects here on my GitHub — feel free to explore!
+You can find some of my projects here on my GitHub; feel free to explore!

 *Feel free to contact me.*